 Where the seller of goods agrees to deliver them at his own risk at a place other than that where they are when sold, the buyer must, nevertheless, unless otherwise agreed, take any risk of deterioration in the goods necessarily incident to the course of transit.

-[Section 33 amended by No. 73 of 1994 s.
+[Section 33 amended: No. 73 of 1994 s.
 4.]

 34. Buyer’s right of examining the goods